-This month’s species spotlight is the Japanese honeysuckle.
-It was first introduced to the United States via Long Island in 1806 from Asia.
+This month’s species spotlight was first introduced to the United States via Long Island in 1806 from Asia.
 Far from its home in Japan and Korea, it was widely planted as an ornamental and states long promoted it for erosion control and wildlife habitat.
+It was initially introduced to the United States as an ornamental plant, for erosion control, and for wildlife forage and cover.
 Now, the woody vine is considered invasive in 26 states of the eastern United States.

 You can find Japanese honeysuckle (Lonicera japonica) in disturbed areas, forest openings, roadsides, field edges, and floodplains.
-It creates thick carpets on the ground through rhizomes and grows by aboveground runners that girdle and smother shrubs and trees.
+Japanese honeysuckle is a perennial trailing woody vine with white tubular flowers that turn yellow later in the season just before its purplish-black berries make an appearance.
+It thickly carpets the ground through rhizomes and grows by aboveground runners that girdle and smother shrubs and trees.
 Honeysuckle prefers full sun and well-drained soils, but will also tolerate partial shade and drought.
 In late spring, it produces pinkish-white flowers which fade into yellow.
 In the fall, the plant produces black-colored berries containing its seeds which are eaten and spread by birds.
 In warmer climates, the honeysuckle remains evergreen, but in the Triangle, winter temperatures cause the oblong leaves to die back.
 Even in winter, Japanese honeysuckle can be easily distinguished from native honeysuckles by its brittle, hollow stems with bark that easily peels off.

 Removing Japanese honeysuckle